triinlutsoja/FlyTravel/experience_log.md

 ### March 22nd
 - I realized that the user might want to use multiple filters at the same time so I need a new approach.
 I'm going to build the SQL statement dynamically based on the chosen filters.
+- Next I want to create the frontend that allows users to view flights and apply filters.
+I have less experience with frontend, mostly self-taught.
+So I will be consulting with AI and using another project I'm working on as a template.
+- I'm not exactly sure how to get the frontend to display departure and destination locations in a dropdown list.
+  I know I need to add new methods and endpoints to the backend for this, but I don't know how it works in the frontend yet.
+  I'm
+  going to look at some examples of dynamically populated select menus and try to figure it out.

 ### March 20th
 - Given the time constraint for this assignment I decided to focus on necessary and skip features.